Punching the World: Production

 The film directed by Constanze Klaue has screenplay written by herself based on novel of the same name by Lukas Rietzschel.
 Produced by Flare Film with Chromosom Film, it is funded by MDM (Mitteldeutsche Medienförderung), MBB, BKM (Federal Ministry of Culture and Media) and DFFF (German Film Fund).

 Principal photography began at the end of February 2023 in Görlitz, Upper Lusatia for one month.
 The filming ended on 15 June 2023 in Umgebung Berlin, Upper Lusatia, Görlitz, Hoyerswerda, Brandenburg, and Saxony.

 Release

 Punching the World had its world premiere on 16 February 2025, as part of the 75th Berlin International Film Festival, in Perspectives.

-The film will be theatrical released in Germany on 3 April 2025 by Across Nations.
+The film had its theatrical released in Germany on 3 April 2025 by Across Nations.

 Accolades

 The film selected in the newly formed Perspectives competition will compete for Best First Feature Award.